MikeKuijper/Aircraft-Classifier/README.md

 * The image dataset was slightly biased.
 Since every variant had 100 pictures, manufacturers with more variants were overrepresented in the dataset.
 This especially affects _Airbus/Boeing-M_, since it caused quite a nasty Boeing bias.
 * Difficult task.
 It would have performed better if all images were from roughly the same angle.
 This way, it is essentially encoding a rough 3D model, which is a difficult task.
 * Few images.
 Ideally, we would have had many more images.
 However, datasets like FGVC are not common.
 And manually compiling thousands of images would take much too long.
+* Old.
+The dataset does not contain newer aircraft, such as the Boeing 787.

 ## Requirements
 As stipulated by the competition requirements, the code does not require any exotic libraries.
 However, it does require